Minneapolis, Northfield and Southern Railway: Sale to the Soo Line and current usage

 A caboose painted in the former Minneapolis, Northfield and Southern livery.
 This caboose is now in regular service on the Progressive Rail line in Bloomington, Minnesota.

 The railroad was purchased in 1982 by the Soo Line, and merged into the Soo Line in 1986.
 For decades prior to the sale to the Soo Line, the MN&S had a lucrative business interchanging with several Class I railroads.
 Rock Island and Milwaukee Road at Northfield, C&NW at Savage, Soo Line at Crystal, M&StL at St Louis Park, Great Northern at Cedar Lake Yard in Minneapolis, and CGW over trackage rights between Randolph and Northfield.
 By the time of the sale to Soo Line in 1982, MN&S's interchange business was in shambles with the Rock Island and Milwaukee Road fading in bankruptcy and the sale of CGW and M&StL to C&NW in the 1960s leaving only the Soo Line and Burlington Northern as viable interchange partners.
 The loss of interchange traffic at Randolph when CGW merged with C&NW in 1968 was a significant setback as C&NW already had its own routes to the Twin Cities and kept most of the ex-CGW inbound freight on its own rails.
 By 1982, the Soo Line was ready to make several moves and had sufficient funds to counter competing offers.
 Soo Line's grand plan was to secure MN&S to Northfield, then purchase the Spine Line to Kansas City from Rock Island in its liquidation.
 However, C&NW purchased the Spine Line for $93 million in 1983.
 The Soo Line saved face in 1985 by purchasing the bankrupt Milwaukee Road.
 The Soo Line's loss of the Spine Line and the transfer of southbound freight to the former Milwaukee Road route to Northfield reduced service on the entire MN&S for the next 25 years.
 By 1997, six years after the Soo Line was purchased by Canadian Pacific, the last train had gone between Lakeville and Savage, and the tracks have remained out-of-service since then.
 In 1999 the I&M Rail Link gained trackage rights on the former MN&S to Minneapolis but never utilized them.
 In 2004, during which Burnsville proposed reopening an at-grade crossing on the MN&S, Canadian Pacific stated that by the next five years Progressive Rail would be utilizing the MN&S route that is currently out-of-service, but this didn't happen.
-The Glenwood shops were closed and tracks removed in the mid-1980s after the Soo Line took over.
+The Glenwood shops were closed and demolished, and the tracks removed in the mid-1980s.
 Despite that, of the MN&S mainline extending south to Northfield, the Soo's owner, Canadian Pacific Kansas City (CPKC), still owns the tracks from Savage to Lakeville and from the Minnesota River north to MNS Junction.